rx-modules/PlayerDB/src/admin.md

 #> @s: player to migrate
 #> Migrates old player data to new @s account
-#> - input: rx:temp playerdb.admin.migrate.UUID
+#> - input: rx.playerdb:temp admin.migrate.UUID
 #> -   set as UUID array of old account
 #> - output:
 #> -   @s will have old rx.uid and old data